CrossTheRoadElec/Phoenix5-Documentation/source/ch06b_PrepLinuxRobot.rst

 Why prepare Linux Robot Controller?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Preparing a Linux robot controller allows CAN Device control without a roboRio for non-FRC use or as a secondary processor that can also directly control CAN Devices while still using the roboRIO for Enable/Disable Signal.
+Preparing a Linux robot controller allows CAN Device control without a roboRIO for non-FRC use or as a secondary processor that can also directly control CAN Devices while still using the roboRIO for Enable/Disable Signal.

 Phoenix Diagnostic Server is necessary for Phoenix Tuner to interact with CTRE CAN Devices.
 Tuner communicates with “Phoenix Diagnostic Server”, a Linux application that provides an HTTP API.